 Your base case is your working assumption about what’s going to happen, but in uncertain times, things could quickly change.
 Now more than ever, you’ve got to build out a couple of scenarios beyond your main forecast.
 You should at least have a best- and worst-case scenario built out, so you’re prepared for wild swings.
 It also helps to build scenarios for various decisions you’re considering, from reducing headcount, to taking on funding, and even shutting down temporarily.
 We can’t stress this one enough: when you're planning around unknown factors or major decisions, scenarios are the best way to prepare for the potential outcomes.

 When you connect your company to Clockwork, we’ll automatically build out an AI-powered P&L and cash flow forecast that talk to each other in real-time, and learn from the transaction level data from your accounting system with each hourly update.
-You can dial in the forecasting rules on the P&L, adjust the A/R and A/P assumptions, and easily build scenarios with just a few clicks, but the back end AI will handle the rest.
+You can dial in the forecasting rules on the P&L, override the balance sheet and receivable/payable assumptions, and easily build scenarios with just a few clicks, but the back end AI will handle the rest, to make sure everything is as accurate and real-time as possible.
 You've got a business to run, after all.